Gum Disease (cont.)

 Can gum disease be prevented?

+Prevention of gingivitis and periodontal disease is very simple in most cases.
 Gum disease is best prevented through proper plaque control.
 This involves brushing to remove plaque from the outer surfaces of the teeth and flossing to remove food particles and plaque from in between the teeth.
-Using a mouthwash after brushing and flossing can help by reducing the bacteria that cause gingivitis.
+Electronic toothbrushes tend to make it easier to remove plaque from some of the harder to reach areas of the mouth.
+Using a mouthwash after brushing and flossing can also help by reducing the bacteria that cause gingivitis.

 Besides these basic oral hygiene practices, there are other things that can be done to eliminate the factors that lead to an increase in gum disease: